[?] Subscribe To This Site

 Research suggests that kids do better when their parents show affection and enforce age-appropriate limits on their children’s behavior (see below).

-There is also evidence that permissive parenting really does spoil kids.
+There is also evidence linking permissive parenting with the development of poor self-control.

 For example, a study of African-American adolescents asked kids to consider a series of hypothetical situations that involved disappointment and conflict.
 The kids who characterized their parents as more permissive were also more likely to say that they would respond violently to situations of conflict (Miller 2002)

-"Friendship" may also cause problems if it means “treating a child as an adult confidante.”
-Indeed, it’s not even clear that intimate confessions make kids feel like friends.
+“Friendship” may also cause problems if it means “treating a child as an adult therapist.”
+In fact, it’s not even clear that intimate confessions from parents make kids feel like friends — at least not when the confessions are distressing.
 In the study mentioned above, more detailed disclosures from moms were not linked with greater feelings of closeness in their daughters (Koerner et al 2002).

 Friendships with authority figures: Warmth, trust, companionship...and limits